 Whether you’re experiencing dry or watery eyes at night, they can be down to the same reason.
 If the glands in your eyelids aren’t functioning properly, they might not secrete the oily substance that slows down the evaporation of your tears between blinking.
 That can cause dry patches on your eyes, and extra tears are produced as a reflex.

-If your eyes get watery at night, keep a box of Cushelle Tissues on your bedside cabinet.
+If your eyes get watery at night, keep a box of tissues on your bedside cabinet.
 They’ll wipe away your tears gently without irritating your eyelids.

 How to help dry or watery eyes at night

 Whether your eye weeps at night or is very dry, there are various ways to relieve your symptoms: